ubilabs/react-geosuggest/README.md

 Type: `Object`
 Default: `null`

 Can be used to supply your own geocode provider.
+The provider must implement two functions:

+`lookup(userInput)` that takes the userInput a returns a promise containing the suggestion results array.
-The provider must implement a function named 'geocode' that takes the userInput and returns suggestion results in a JSON array.
+`geocode(suggest)` that takes the userInput and returns a promise containing the suggestion results array.
+This data is available in the suggest

+* `isFixture` – Type `Boolean` – True if the suggestion is a fixture
+* `label` – Type `String` – The label name
+* `placeId` – Type `String` – If it is a preset, equals the `label`.
+Else it is the Google Maps or geocodeProvider `placeID`
+* `raw` – Type `Object` – The the raw results returned from the lookup provider

 You can use the getSuggestLabel property to set the suggestion label field.

 #### ignoreTab
 Type: `Boolean`